Congrats on your pregnancy, mama!

 🔎 Dig deeper: 5 Weeks Pregnant: What to Expect

-At week six, baby’s heart is beating, and their fingers, toes, nose, mouth, and ears are beginning to form.
+At week six, baby’s heart might be beating (you might even be able to hear it, with the help of a sonographer), and their fingers, toes, nose, mouth, and ears are beginning to form.

 They also look a lot like a teeny tiny tadpole right now with a head and a tail!

 How big is baby?
-Baby’s going to keep growing at a pretty impressive rate for a while ‒ now they’re around 0.15 inches or 4mm long ‒ about the size of a lentil.
+Baby’s going to keep growing at a pretty impressive rate for a while ‒ now they’re around 0.15-0.2mm or 4-6mm long ‒ about the size of a lentil.

 Week 6 of pregnancy symptoms: You might find that you’re running to the bathroom a lot more than usual, feeling bloated, queasy, and fatigued.